-Hobbyists often take up hydroponics because they want to grow their own food but don’t have access to outdoor space.
-Although the sun is the most ideal lighting source for growing plants, artificial lighting in indoor systems can provide a good substitute within the appropriate color spectrum.
+Beginners often take up hydroponics because they want to grow their food but don’t have access to outdoor space.
+Although natural sunlight is the ideal lighting source for growing plants, artificial lighting for indoor systems can provide a good substitute within the appropriate color spectrum.

-Choosing the best lights for your hydro system can be daunting for a beginner.
-There are tons of options out there and depending on your system size and type of plants you are growing, some types may be better or more efficient than others.
+Choosing the best lights for your hydro system can be daunting.
+There are many options on the market.
+Factors should include your system size and what type of plants you are growing.
+Some types may be better than others, or more efficient.

-If your plants are perennials, you will have to have a more strict and calculated lighting schedule to bring the plants through their vegetative (growth) and flowering (production) stages.
+Perennials require a stricter calculation for the lighting schedule to bring the plants through the vegetative (growth) and flowering (production) stages.
 The easiest way to maintain a lighting schedule is with an automatic electric timer.
-They are worth the investment because one small mistake or simply forgetting to turn the lights on or off has the potential to affect your plants’ growth and production rates dramatically.
+They are worth the investment because one small mistake or simply forgetting to turn the lights on or off has the potential to dramatically affect your plants’ growth and production rates.

 Different Plants, Different Needs

 An electronic timer is especially necessary if you are growing a variety of different plants.
 Although you can follow the general guidelines above and have success, some plants do much better with longer or shorter periods of “daylight.”
 If you have a mix of these in your garden, you will need to figure out a custom schedule.
 An electric timer allows you to take care of this hassle-free and change it according to your needs as your garden evolves.

 Short-day plants: These require a long period of darkness to photosynthesize and produce flowers.
 If they are exposed to more than 12 hours of light per day, they will not flower.
 Poinsettias, strawberries, cauliflower, and chrysanthemums are short-day plants.
 The short-day cycle mimics nature’s environment for plants that flower in the spring.